okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/iam-overview-iam-terminology/index.md

 - **OIDC (OpenID Connect):** An authentication layer on top of OAuth 2.0.
 It allows a user's identity to be securely authenticated by an authorization server that returns basic profile information about the user over a REST API.
 Okta bases its authentication on OIDC or SAML, depending on the IdP.
 See [OAuth 2.0 and OpenID Connect Overview](/docs/concepts/oauth-openid/).

 - **Policy:** A set of rules and conditions that help you manage your users, such as restricting access to members of a certain group or requiring more authentication factors to access a sensitive app.
-See [What are policies](/docs/concepts/policies/).
+See [Policies](/docs/concepts/policies/).

 - **Profile:** The data record where information about an individual user, group, or other entity is stored.
 A typical profile contains attributes such as the type of profile, a name, and other profile type-specific data.
 See [User profiles](/docs/concepts/user-profiles/) and [Work with profiles and attributes](https://help.okta.com/okta_help.htm?id=ext_Directory_Manage_Profile_Attributes).